Apple is charging forward into the AR eyewear market with a pair of spectacular spectacles dubbed Apple Glass (via TechRadar).

 Apple Glass launch date

-So here's the thing -- Apple initially wanted to reveal Apple Glass as an, "Oh, and one more thing" moment at the upcoming iPhone 12 event.
+There are conflicting reports on Apple Glass' rumored launch date.
+According to Prosser, Apple initially wanted to reveal Apple Glass as an, "Oh, and one more thing" moment at the upcoming iPhone 12 event.
 Unfortunately, timelines are up in the air due to COVID-19.
 Prosser asserted that the iPhone 12 was slated to be launched in September of this year, but due to coronavirus-related delays, Apple is eyeing October.